Connecticut Association of Latinos in Higher Education

 2022 John Soto CALAHE Scholars Golf Classic

-The 2022 John Soto CALAHE Scholars Golf Classic will be on
+The 2022 John Soto CALAHE Scholars Golf Classic is scheduled for Friday, September 16, 2022.

 News & Announcements

-I am honored to serve as the new President and I hope you will join me in the work ahead, as we strive to make CALAHE the strongest advocate for our disciplines, our professions in higher education and more importantly, our students.
+I hope this message finds you and your loved ones safe and healthy.
+I am honored to serve as the President of this wonderful organization.
+I hope you will join me in the work ahead, as we strive to make CALAHE the strongest advocate for our disciplines, our professions in higher education and more importantly, our students.

 Dr. Christina Irizarry